Laughing Hyena

 Supported Platforms: Switch, Switch OLED / Connectivity: Wired / Connector type: Joy-Con slots / Mappable rear buttons: Yes / Software customization: No / Rumble: No / NFC: No / Motion: No / Power: via Joy-Con slots / Console Wakeup: No

-I’m sure there are some people who enjoy using Joy-Con controllers, but kids and small-handed folks aside, most people probably wouldn’t say they’re the most comfortable option.
-If you struggle with hand pain when you use the Switch, that’s where the Hori Split Pad Pro comes in.
+I’m sure there are some people who enjoy using Joy-Con controllers, but kids and small-handed folks aside, most people probably wouldn’t say they’re very comfortable.
+If you struggle with hand pain when you use the Switch, that’s where the Hori Split Pad Compact can help out.

-The Split Pad Pro comes in a variety of colorways, and it both looks and feels like a Switch Pro Controller that’s split in half.
+The Split Pad Compact is a — you guessed it — a more compact alternative to the Split Pad Pro, which has unfortunately become tougher to find.
+Similarly, it comes in a variety of colorways, and it adds comfort to using the Switch in handheld mode.
 One half slides into each side of the Switch console like Joy-Cons, but unlike Nintendo’s default controllers, Hori’s gamepad features big, easy-to-reach buttons and generously sized triggers and analog sticks, all of which feel great in play.
-It also provides a lot of grip, which is particularly useful for people who need to get a better handle on the console for fast gameplay or stay comfy over longer play sessions.
+It also provides more grip than Joy-Con do, which is particularly useful for people who need to get a better handle on the console for fast-paced gameplay, or to stay comfy over longer play sessions.

-The Split Pad Pro fits in your Switch’s Joy-Con slots and doubles as a standalone controller with the optional attachment set.
-Photo: Cameron Faulkner / The Verge
+The Split Pad Compact fits in your Switch’s Joy-Con slots and doubles as a standalone controller with the optional attachment set.
+Photo by Cameron Faulkner / The Verge

-The Split Pad Pro doesn’t have batteries or sensors — or support for rumble, motion, IR, or NFC — so it’s completely useless when detached from the Switch.
-It’s only for handheld mode unless you purchase the Split Pad Pro Attachment seen above that turns it into a wired controller.
-We don’t recommend most people go that route since the attachment alone costs more than a Switch Pro Controller, which is a shame considering it doesn’t add any of the aforementioned elements (it does add a 3.5mm headphone jack, however).
+The Split Pad Compact doesn’t have batteries or sensors — or support for rumble, motion, IR, or NFC — so it’s completely useless when detached from the Switch.
+It’s only for handheld mode unless you purchase the Split Pad Compact Attachment that turns it into a wired controller.
+We don’t recommend most people go that route since the attachment usually (but not always) costs more than a Switch Pro Controller, which is a shame considering it doesn’t add any of the aforementioned features.
+It does add a 3.5mm headphone jack, however.

 The best Xbox-style controller for the Switch